*Last updated: May 2026 β tested on my live Hyperliquid account (referral code RICH888) on 2026-05-03 using a small ETH-PERP position.*

 1. Setting the stop too tight

 If you place a stop sell order without "Reduce Only" and your position gets closed by another order first, the stop will open a new short position.
-Always check this box.3.
-Using Stop Limit in volatile markets
+I've done this exactly once.
+It cost me a small but stupid loss on a Hyperliquid-side flip into a bounce.
+Always check this box.

 Hyperliquid Fees on Stop Loss Orders